About

 If you’re looking for an evidence-based, integrative approach to gut or overall health, you’re in the right place.

-As a two-sport college athlete, I was delighted by the increased energy, faster workout recovery, and improved mental clarity that my new diet and lifestyle gave me.
-Six months after overhauling my diet and focusing on gut health, I had the best season of my collegiate soccer career, earning NCAA Division III Academic All-American status and posting the second-best goals against average in Kalamazoo College women’s soccer history.
+As a two-sport college athlete, I was also delighted by the increased energy, faster workout recovery, and improved mental clarity.
+Six months after overhauling my diet and focusing on gut health, I had the best season of my collegiate soccer goalkeeping career, posting the second-best goals against average in Kalamazoo College women’s soccer history and earning Academic All-American status.

-I quickly became a true believer in the power of diet, lifestyle, and a root-cause approach to treating chronic disease and was amazed to find it was supported by peer-reviewed scientific literature.
-I spent hours poring through online articles, basic science papers, medical journals, and textbooks.
-I soon decided that I wanted to study the role of gut health in medicine and change the way people view chronic disease.
+I quickly became a true believer in the power of a root-cause approach to treating chronic disease.
+I spent hours poring through online articles, basic science papers, medical journals, and textbooks, and soon decided I wanted to study the role of gut health in medicine and change the way people view chronic disease.
+In 2015, I was accepted to an MD/PhD program at the University of Illinois at Urbana-Champaign.

 In 2017, I launched this blog!
-What started as merely a way for me to engage with the scientific literature and make sense of disparate research on short-chain fatty acids quickly grew to reach a substantial audience.
-I began writing on a wide variety of topics related to gut and skin health and began consulting one-on-one with individuals looking to improve their health.
+What started as a way for me to engage more with the scientific literature and make sense of disparate research on short-chain fatty acids quickly grew to reach a substantial audience.
+I began writing on a wide variety of topics related to gut and skin health, and by popular request, began consulting one-on-one with individuals looking to improve their health.

 - Read more about my one-on-one health consultations